Student Attendance Variances

 Variances may be approved or denied based on:

-- Space availability and class size
+- Space or program availability and/or class size

 - Student's disciplinary records

 - Student's attendance patterns